mikialex/rendiation/README.md

 # Rendiation Render Framework

-This repo is totally for learning purpose and in very early stage.
+This repo is in very early stage.

-Use WebGPU as only backend support.
-Cross native platform and web.
+Use WebGPU as backend support.
+Support multiple native platform and web.